 Easily grown from cuttings.

-As with so many plants it is the cultivars that are sought after, and a few are standouts.
+As with so many plants it is the cultivars that are sought after, and a few varieties are standouts.

 - C. speciosa ‘Winter Cheer’ -Brilliant red flowers.